Piper Alderman e-Bulletin

 - Work Experience

 We look for candidates who can show they are diligent in their studies, can manage competing priorities and have a strong desire to work as a commercial lawyer.
-In addition to this, we seek those who will be a good cultural fit with our firm showing they have a strong work ethic coupled with an easy going, gregarious nature.
+In addition to this, we seek those who have a strong work ethic coupled with an easy going, gregarious nature.

 What advice would you offer to someone applying to the firm?